Site Director Message

 - Eligibility for student loan forgiveness of up to $8,000 per year.

 The core foundation of your family practice training will be your home clinic.
-You will be based here for four half-day sessions a week for 79 of your 104 weeks.
-This will allow you to develop your own ‘mini practice’ and follow your own patients in the community and in hospital.
+You will be based here for the first two months of your program and subsequently a half-day a week for the remainder of your residency while you are in the region.
+This will allow you to develop your own ‘mini practice’ and follow your patients in the community and hospital.
 You will also be exposed to different scopes and styles of practice through spending one month in another family practice clinic and two months in a remote rural setting (Grand Forks or Nakusp).

 The curriculum’s emphasis is on integrating learning back to your family practice experience.
 You will have rotations in all the core specialty areas – surgery and procedural skills, ER, internal medicine, women’s health, obstetrics and pediatrics, mental health.
-We also offer ‘special interest’ rotations in areas including pain, pharmacology, diabetes, palliative care, group visits, HIV, occupational health and inter-disciplinary team work.
+We also offer electives in areas including pain, pharmacology, diabetes, palliative care, group visits, HIV, occupational health and interdisciplinary teamwork.
 The specialty core content is delivered by a supportive contingent of specialists who work directly with family physicians.

 All blocks involve 4 half-day sessions per week in your home clinic, except for electives and Remote Rural FP, which are full time rotations.